Sonic the Hedgehog marks 30th birthday with an encyclo-speed-ia and other merch

 “Sonic the Hedgehog Encyclo-speed-ia by Dark Hose Books will be focusing primarily on the games, of course.
 A few of our games do directly tie into other media, so there is bound to be some bleed-over,” Gomez said.
 “There is a ton of content to draw upon after 30 years of being an entertainment icon.
 We could easily fill entire encyclopedias on just the cartoon shows and the comics — but for now, we are focusing on delivering the most comprehensive guide to 30 years of Sonic games that has ever been published.
 It’s something the fans have been very vocal about wanting, and to us, there is no better way to celebrate this incredible milestone.”

 Sonic will also be getting new Pop!
 Vinyl Figures, Sonic-themed G-Fuel energy drinks, and more toys and collectibles from Jakks Pacific.
-If you’re interested in things to wear, Graph Gaming is working on 30th anniversary apparel, FiGPiN Inc. is creating pins, and King Ice is releasing a jewelry collection.
+If you’re interested in things to wear, Graph Gaming is working on 30th anniversary apparel, FiGPiN is creating pins, and King Ice is releasing a jewelry collection.

 Sega did not confirm if this jewelry collection will include Chaos Emerald rings.